mattbattison/code-alphabet/README.md

 ## D: D

+Running pace calculator.

-TODO.
-No D compiler required; compiles and runs in a docker container.
+_Note: no D compiler required; compiles and runs in a docker container._